spaceotter/unplusplus/README.md

 ## Workflow:
 1. Build the target C++ library.
 2. Create a header with all the desired parts of the target library included.
-3. Run unplusplus on that header to generate the C++ to C interface.
+3. Run unplusplus on that header to generate the C++ to C interface, along with all the compiler options that were used on the library.
 4. Build the generated stubs with the C++ compiler.
 5. Build the C code that uses the generated header with the C compiler.